 This is a long, detailed, behind-the-scenes look at some of the most important Facebook tools for sales.
 Shopify provides an excellent guide to using Facebook Ads – one of the most popular and effective marketing tools on the internet.

 But what if you don’t care about holiday sales?
 Thanksgiving and Christmas have just been and gone.
 Don’t worry, this is a great breakdown for any time of the year that just happens to talk about the holidays.
-No matter how what your Facebook strategy, you’ll want to check this post out.
+No matter how your Facebook strategy, you’ll want to check this post out.

 Besides, there’s always Valentine’s Day, and Presidents’ Day, and St Patrick’s Day, and Arbor Day, and…